-- A. The standards and acceptable use of Internet services as set forth in this document, "Abby Kelley Foster Charter Public School Internet Safety & Acceptable Use Policy". - B. Student safety with regard to: - i.
+- a.
+The standards and acceptable use of Internet services as set forth in this document, "Abby Kelley Foster Charter Public School Internet Safety & Acceptable Use Policy". - b.
+Student safety with regard to: - i.
 Safety on the internet - ii.
-Appropriate behavior while online, on social networking web sites, and in chat rooms; cyberbullying awareness and response. - iii.
+Appropriate behavior while online, on social networking web sites, and in chat rooms; cyberbullying awareness and response. - c.
 Compliance with the E-rate requirements of the Children's Internet Protection Act ("CIPA").

+VII.
 Adoption